Rogers Counseling LLC

 My approach combines techniques from various traditions, such as Jungian Analysis, Attachment Theory, Cognitive Therapy, and Somatic Experiencing.
 Blending traditional therapy with body-mind practices is emerging as a methodology that can help people where other methodologies have fallen short.

 I am a certified NARM™ Master Therapist.
-The NeuroAffective Relational Model (NARM) focuses on addressing attachment and trauma by examining patterns that contribute to enduring emotional and physical symptoms and relationship challenges.
-These patterns can profoundly impact our sense of self, emotions, body, behavior, and relationships.
+The NeuroAffective Relational Model (NARM) addresses attachment and trauma by exploring patterns that impact emotions, relationships, and physical symptoms.

 Couples and Family Counseling